 This is a great one for both boosting your blog traffic but also for building an email list.
 Offer additional resources that your readers can download and takeaway.
 This provides more incentive for them to click on your link and take a look at your post.
 They don't just get to read your great insights but they get a fab little freebie too!
 What's not to love?

 Wondering what incentives you could include?
-There are a ton of ideas - think templates, how to's, email courses, recipe cards, cheat sheets, videos.... just make it relevant to your ideal reader and you'll be winning (see what I did there?).
+There are a ton of ideas - think templates, how to's, email courses, checklists, cheat sheets, downloads, videos.... just make it relevant to your ideal reader and you'll be winning.

 Want a step-by-step checklist telling you how to plan, write and promote your blog posts?